shaunak09vb/Toxic-Comment-Classifier-using-Deep-Learning/README.md

-# Toxic-Comment-Classifier-using-LSTM
+# Toxic-Comment-Classifier-using-Deep_Learning
 Kaggle hosted a NLP competition wherein Toxic Comments had to be classified into 6 different categories.
-The following repository is an attempt to solve the Kaggle challenge by using LSTM.
+The following repository is an attempt to solve the Kaggle challenge by using LSTM and LSTM-CNN Hybrid Model.